bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Whiteboard

-The whiteboard is an SVG element embedded in the page, composed of images, a small red cursor and any shapes drawn by the presenter.
+The whiteboard is an SVG element (or PNG if working with BigBlueButton version 0.9) embedded in the page, composed of images, a small red cursor and any shapes drawn by the presenter.
 Raphaël.js is used to automate most of the SVG manipulation but lots of math is still required on the client side.
 The information for all of the slides and shapes in the meeting are stored in a collection and are used to keep the whiteboard in the Presenter module up to date so that it matches what all other viewers (and the presenter) see.

 Advantages to SVG: